GreatApo/GreatFit/README.md

 Special thanks to:
 - @lfom and @GramThanos for helping me out
-- and all those healing out the community
+- and all those invisible people giving back to the community by helping or donating!

 Libraries files (*.lib) have copyrights by Huami